-The consequences of these single-particle modifications are profound on the collective behavior, yielding a counterintuitive absence of reentrance for the radial distribution function.
+The consequences of these single-particle modifications are profound on the collective behavior, yielding {a significant suppression of the} reentrance for the radial distribution function.
 Indeed, its peak is found to remain very small in the whole investigated range of $\zeta$ and cannot be described by a Hertzian-like picture even for very low density.
 In addition, we do not observe the suspension to undergo a clear dynamical arrest, opposite to what observed for regular microgels.
 Both these features can be attributed to the prominent role of entanglements, as discussed in the following, which confirm the hypothesis of these microgels to become more and more similar to polymers with increasing crowding.

+{To shed light on whether the differences between ULCs and 5\%-standard microgels arise from a continuous crossover or a qualitative change of behavior, we additionally perform extensive simulations of standard microgels in which we vary the key control parameters of their topology independently.
+Specifically, we simulate standard microgels with reduced crosslinker concentration down to 0.2\%, matching the ULC amount of self-crosslinks.
+Next, we address the role of the monomer density by simulating microgels with the same ULC density but higher crosslinker concentration.
+Finally, we examine the impact of network connectivity by considering ULCs with crosslinkers having a valence of 4.
+We thus report the behavior of the key observables for all these different microgels as a function of generalized packing fraction.}

-Altogether these findings establish ULCs as a distinct class of soft colloids, with peculiar structure and dynamics.
-The present work is thus expected to stimulate new experiments to assess these features in laboratory samples at the microscopic scale.
+{Altogether our results confirm the uniqueness of ULCs with respect to standard microgels, establishing them as a distinct class of soft colloids with peculiar structure and dynamics.} The present work is thus expected to stimulate new experiments able to discriminate these features in different laboratory samples at the microscopic scale.
 In addition, it will be important to properly locate ULCs on the softness axis~\cite{vlassopoulos2014tunable} with respect to other soft polymeric colloids, in order to assess their similarities and differences with respect to others, in particular with the recently proposed star-like microgels~\cite{ballin2025star}, also characterized by an extremely low softness, maybe even ultrasoft~\cite{likos2006soft}.